 How Can I Get More Likes and Shares on My Business Facebook Pages

-Looking to get more people like, share or comment on your Facebook posts, remember what mentioned above about keeping the self interested posts to a minimum—that’s your biggest step in the right direction.
+Looking to get more people to like, share or comment on your Facebook posts, remember what was mentioned above about keeping the self interested posts to a minimum—that’s your biggest step in the right direction.
 The next thing to do is post exceptional content.
 It can be exceptionally funny, deeply emotional, profoundly inspiring, or surprisingly educational as long as it is in some way noteworthy.
 The last time you went to dinner and it was “ok” chances are you didn’t tell anyone, but if you had an amazing meal chances are good you told someone else about it.

 Another tip for getting more engagement from your audience is to use pictures.
 There have been numerous studies showing how using pictures increases engagement, but it’s not as simple as that.
 Try to use pictures that make the person looking at it feel something.
 For example look at the two chocolate cupcake pictures below, the one on the right does a much better job of making you want a cupcake than the one on the left.

 Want people to comment or have conversations on the things you post then you will need to make posts that ask questions or will inspire a fun filled harmless debate.
 Look for ways to tie them in with your business or general market sector.
-For example, if you are an auto repair shop you could post a picture or your favorite car and ask them to share theirs, or post a pic of your first car and ask them to share what they first owned, or what was their dream car when they were young.
+For example, if you are an auto repair shop you could post a picture of your favorite car and ask them to share theirs, or post a pic of your first car and ask them to share what they first owned, or what was their dream car when they were young.
 The variations are endless.

 So to wrap things up at the very least you should protect your intellectual property and create a Facebook page for your business.
 For most people it makes the most sense to create a separate account for their business and not use their personal account.
 You need to post regularly and use Facebook analytics to figure out which time is the best time to post so you get maximum visibility and engagement.
 Look for ways to boost engagement with compelling and conversational styles of posts and by using good imagery.